🔎

 Index templates provide a way to ensure your indices are mapped correctly upon creation.
 You may control both settings and individual field mappings within your documents.

-Check out Elasticsearch's Index Templates documentation for further reading.
+Check out Elasticsearch's for further reading.

 Component Templates